Audience Targeting in Feature Flags

 Example

-If you want to target a user who resides in Dallas city, you can define the following rule like this:
+If you want to target a user who resides in the city of Dallas, you can define the following rule:

 👍